Software and Systems Modeling

 Ruth Breu (Austria)

-Lionel Briand (Norway)
+Lionel Briand (Canada)

 Jean-Michel Bruel (France)

-Jordi Cabot (France)
+Jordi Cabot (Spain)

 Betty Cheng (USA)